SemiCirkle/Midnight-obsidian-theme/README.md

 # Theme Midnight

 "If there is one thing I like to look at, it's something nice."  -- Me (of course) This is the sentiment behind every feature, color and theaming that led to the creation of Midnight.
-I have been using Obsidan both on mobile and desktop for about 3 years now, but I have found that the default Obsidian Theme is kind off... *off*.
+I have been using Obsidan both on mobile and desktop for about 3 years now, but I have found that the default Obsidian Theme is kind of... *off*.

 >Theme Midnight is a dark theme with some flair added. **Featuring custom tags, custom footnots, embeds with text scrolling, custom bullet lists, and much more!** So while we're at it, let's talk features.